KevinMarquette/kevinmarquette.github.io/_posts/2017-11-20-Powershell-StringBuilder.md

 I start by creating a `StringBuilder` and then appending a few strings to it.
 I am using the `[void]` to suppress the output from the append functions.
 To get the string from the `StringBuilder`, we need to call `ToString()`.

 `StringBuilder` uses an internal data structure that is built for quickly adding data to it.
-The whole purpose of this object is address the performance issue that I outlined previously.
+The whole purpose of this object is to address the performance issue that I outlined previously.

 ## StringBuilder by the numbers